harshaghvdt/Plants/replit.md

 # Overview

-This is a full-stack Twitter clone application built with React, TypeScript, and Express.js.
-The application provides core social media functionality including user authentication, tweeting, following/unfollowing users, likes, retweets, and real-time updates.
-It features a responsive design with both desktop and mobile interfaces, implementing Twitter-like UI patterns and user interactions.
+This is PlantLife - a full-stack plant social network application built with React, TypeScript, and Express.js.
+Originally a Twitter clone, it has been completely transformed into a botanical community platform where plant enthusiasts share care experiences, growth stories, and cultivate knowledge together.
+The application features Material Design 3's expressive design language with a nature-inspired botanical theme, avoiding copyright issues while providing an authentic plant community experience.

 # User Preferences